kaf-lamed-beyt/nextra-logo/README.md

 export default config;
 ```

-The component receives two props: `light` and `dark`.
-These props accept the path to where your logos are kept.
+The component receives these three props: `light`, `dark` that accept the patsh to where your logos are kept, and the `size` that determines how big you want your logo to be.

 Ideally, you would place your images in the `public/` folder when you're using Next.js, and since Nextra is mostly Next.js, I'd recommend you place your images that folder.